 Step 5: Eye Cream (Optional)

 The reason why I say this is optional is that some eye creams use rich oils and feel greasy.
 This could negatively affect your sunscreen and makeup.
-That’s why, if you want to use eye cream as part of your morning skincare routine, I suggest choosing a lightweight formula, like an eye gel.
+That’s why, if you want to use eye cream as part of your morning product stack, I suggest choosing a lightweight formula, like an eye gel.
 These types of products will wear better throughout the day.

 Step 6: Blemish Spot Treatment (Optional)

-There is definitely confusion about the order in which to apply a blemish spot treatment during your morning skincare routine.
+There is definitely confusion about the order in which to apply a blemish spot treatment in the morning.
 If you apply it before your sunscreen/moisturizer, even if you let it dry, your moisturizer will re-wet it and break it down.
 This makes it less effective.
 Here’s what to do instead…

 Step 7: Makeup